CAIT: Triple-Win Compression towards High Accuracy, Fast Inference, and Favorable Transferability For ViTs: Introduction

-Real world scenarios favor a triple-win compressed model, which achieves high accuracy, fast inference, and favorable transferability at the same time.
-Specifically, high accuracy requires the performance after compressing remains comparable to that of the original model.
-It is crucial to ensure that the compressed model can perform effectively in applications.
-Besides, fast inference makes sure that the compressed model make predictions swiftly, allowing for efficient deployment in resource-constrained environments where low latency is essential.
-Furthermore, with favorable transferability, the compressed model can be utilized effectively across various downstream tasks without significant loss in performance.
-Triple-win compression enables efficient and effective deployment of compressed models in practical applications.
-Although existing pruning methods for ViTs have achieved significant success, they generally struggle to achieve such a triple-win.
-For example, existing advanced channel pruning methods~\cite{chen2021chasing,yu2022unified} directly remove attention heads without deeper exploration of sparsity in the multi-head self-attention (MHSA) module, easily causing over-pruning of parameters in MHSA.
-Unstructured token pruning methods ~\cite{rao2021dynamicvit,kong2022spvit,liang2022not,wang2022vtc,pan2021ia,bolya2022token,wei2023joint} usually drop redundant tokens sparsely, resulting in the disruption of the spatial structure of images.
-Thus, they can cause harmful impacts when transferring the accelerated model to downstream structured vision tasks like semantic segmentation.
-Structured token pruning~\cite{xu2022evo} methods can maintain the spatial structure of images.
+It is crucial to ensure that a compressed model can perform effectively and efficiently in practical applications.
+Therefore, existing works often prioritize compressing a pretrained model based on the principles of high accuracy and fast inference.
+High accuracy ensures that the capacity of the compressed model remains comparable to the original model.
+Fast inference, on the other hand, guarantees that the compressed model can make predictions quickly, which is particularly important in resource-constrained environments where low latency is essential.
+However, we argue that relying solely on accuracy and inference efficiency does not guarantee favorable transferability, \ie, enjoying the same remarkable performance in various downstream tasks.
+Existing works predominantly focus on achieving high accuracy in image classification on the ImageNet~\cite{deng2009imagenet} dataset without sufficient consideration for performance after transferring to downstream tasks.
+Therefore, they generally struggle to achieve triple-wins among the accuracy, the inference efficiency, and the transferability.
+For example, advanced channel pruning methods~\cite{chen2021chasing,yu2022unified} directly remove attention heads without deeper exploration of sparsity in the multi-head self-attention (MHSA) module, easily causing over-pruning of parameters in MHSA.
+Unstructured token pruning methods \cite{rao2021dynamicvit,kong2022spvit,liang2022not,wang2022vtc,pan2021ia,bolya2022token,wei2023joint} usually drop redundant tokens sparsely, resulting in the disruption of the spatial structure of images, and thus leading to harmful impacts in downstream tasks heavily reliant on visual structure, such as semantic segmentation~\cite{xiao2018unified,cheng2022masked}, instance segmentation~\cite{he2017mask,cai2019cascade}, visual enhancement~\cite{cheng2019encoder}, and so on.
+Structured token pruning~\cite{xu2022evo,chang2023making} methods can maintain the spatial structure of images.
 However, they obtain inferior performance to unstructured ones~\cite{wang2022vtc,wei2023joint}.
 State-of-the-art methods~\cite{hou2022multi,wang2022vtc}, which combine token pruning and channel pruning, simply adopt principles of unstructured token pruning and pruning-then-finetuning channel pruning.
 They still fail to achieve a good balance among the performance, inference speed, and the transferability.
 For example, VTC-LFC~\cite{wang2022vtc} enjoys state-of-the-art performance but with slow inference speed and limited transferability.